 Start with a clear idea of exactly what skills or concepts you want students to master.
 This will help you in two ways.
 First, the learning objective will help you be more intentional about what groups to create, including which students belong in the group and the size of the group.
 Second, with the end goal in mind, you can create checkpoints to monitor each student’s progress and adjust groups when necessary.

 Schedule time for group work in your lesson plans.

-Plan how you and co-teachers (or push-in support staff) will work together during a lesson.
+Plan how you and your co-teachers (or other support staff) will work together during a lesson.
 You can maximize flexible grouping instruction when you have more educators in the room to lead learning or circulate to support groups.